Societal breakdown in the Gaza Strip during the Gaza war: After the October 2025 ceasefire

 Following the ceasefire in the Gaza Strip on 10 October, Hamas internal security forces began killing and arresting members of rival armed groups throughout the territory.
 Hamas recalled 7,000 of its security and police forces to reassert control of the Strip.
+Since the ceasefire began, anti-Hamas factions have maintained a lower profile.

 On 11 October, it was reported that Hamas forces redeployed in Jabalia and its refugee camp, where they launched a violent crackdown on the Ashraf al-Mansi group, arresting and killing its members.

-On 12 October, news reported that Hamas encircled the neighborhood of the Dughmush family, killing several family members and deploying a large group of masked, armed men around Gaza City's Jordanian hospital.
+On 12 October, news reported that Hamas encircled the neighbourhood of the Doghmush family, killing several family members and deploying a large group of masked, armed men around Gaza City's Jordanian hospital.
 The clashes between Hamas and the Dughmush family killed 27 people.

+By 21 October, the IDF evaluated that Hamas had reestablished political and security control in its portion of Gaza down to the municipal level and had effectively eliminated rival armed groups west of the Yellow Line.